 Mailing address: PO Box 94249, 1090 GE Amsterdam

 Many neutron stars come in pairs called binaries with a sun-like companion.
-These stars orbit around each other quite rapidly, and if they are close enough together, matter can be striped off the surface of the companion.
-This process is call accretion and occurs because of the neutron star's large gravitational pull it.
-The matter falling to the surface acts as fuel for nuclear fusion and, given the right conditions, this burning process can become unstable and runaway in a violent thermonuclear explosion called a Type I X-ray burst.
+These stars orbit around each other quite rapidly, and if they are close enough together, matter can be stripped off the surface of the companion.
+This process is call accretion and occurs because of the neutron star's large gravitational pull.
+The matter falling to the surface acts as fuel for nuclear fusion and, given the right conditions, this burning process can become unstable and results in a violent thermonuclear explosion called a Type I X-ray burst.

-Periodic frequencies can be observed during these bursts, as revealed by X-ray timing analysis.
+X-ray timing analysis reveals periodic frequencies during these bursts.
 These frequencies are offset from the spin frequency of the neutron star by several Hz, and can drift by 1-3 Hz during the cooling phase of the burst.
 It is unknown exactly what causes these frequencies, but a possible explanation is that a wave exists in the ocean layers of the star that changes in frequency as the star cools.

 I am also involved in a collaboration with Ferran Garcia (HZDR) investigating thermal convection with many applications including neutron star oceans.